tbensky/selenium-peoplesoft/README.md

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/009_align.png width=200>

 Maybe a small thing, but requires extra work and mental focus to be sure ticks are correct.
 Everytime.

+## Server access after every element

 Then there's the dreaded spinners and calls to the server with each focus change for a every form entry element (=slow).

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/004_spinner.png width=100>

-(Note: These annoying spinners will turn out to be very useful later on.)
+(Note: These annoying spinners will however, turn out to be very useful later on.)

+## My point?

-The point of this rant is that if I find PS is so unfriendly (and exhausting) to use, why not look for some kind of automation to drive any PS transactions, in particular data entry?
+I find PS to be so unfriendly (and exhausting) to use, so why not look for some kind of automation to drive any PS transactions, in particular data entry?

 At one point a while back, I said "enough."
 For at least a week, I was contemplating aiming a video feed at my computer screen, and using OpenCV, to control an Arudino Leonardo simulating mouse clicks and keystrokes to input my data.
 Luckily, a friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
 It even says on their website "Boring web-based administration tasks can (and should) also be automated..."